DjDesh123/Car-program2/README.md

 need a way of only being updated by the most recent backup stste if the main file fails whcih wilk be workimg on.

+added a new edge case conceot that i recentlyh learned about

 needs to commit all the changes to file handling section of the program